-1. Open Concept Still Very Popular
+1. Open Concept Still in Vogue

 In the past, the basement has been something of an experimental paint canvas.
 The fact that it is hidden from view instills a sense of freedom when it comes to choosing its style.
 Homeowners feel freer to go with bold, and sometimes extravagant choices.

-This allows the basement to be put to a variety of uses such as a family area, an extra sleep space, a home library and so on.
+This allows the basement to be put to a variety of uses such as a family game area, an extra sleep space, a home wine cellar and so on.
 For homeowners planning to sell, this easy transition can help boost the value of the home, as well as square footage.
 Instead of seeing an extra space that has no value, potential buyers see extra living space that is comparable to the main living area.

 Related: 8 Awesome Basement Remodeling Ideas